2012–13 Heart of Midlothian F.C. season: Scottish Premier League

-Fixtures

-League Cup
+Scottish League Cup

 Having qualified for the 2012–13 UEFA Europa League, Hearts entered the League Cup at the third round stage.
 The draw was held on 3 September and the club were drawn against First Division side Livingston, Hearts won the tie 3–1 and progressed to the quarter-final.
 Hearts went ahead through a deflected goal from Danny Grainger, before Marc McNulty equalised following a defensive mistake.
 Marius Žaliūkas then scored twice in quick succession to cancel out his earlier error.

 Hearts were drawn away to Dundee United for the quarter-final.
 Callum Paterson opened the scoring before Johnny Russell equalised for the home side, before Hearts had Darren Barr sent off but managed to force the match to extra time.
 Hearts went on to win the match 5–4 on penalties in a dramatic shoot out, with 14 penalties being taken in total.

 The draw for the semi-final took place on 8 November, and Hearts were drawn against fellow Scottish Premier League side Inverness Caledonian Thistle.
 Andrew Shinnie put the Highlanders ahead shortly after half time, but debutant Michael Ngoo struck the equaliser before Scott Robinson was sent off for a two footed tackle on Inverness player Owain Tudor Jones.
 The teams could not be separated and the match went to penalties with Hearts going through for the second round in a row, with Philip Roberts missing the last penalty.
 The result meant Hearts would return to Hampden nine months after lifting the Scottish Cup, and would face either St Mirren or Celtic in the final.
 The following day St Mirren beat Celtic 3–2 setting up a non Old Firm final.
 Following completion of the round Inverness asked the Scottish Football Association (SFA) for clarity over whether Hearts player Danny Wilson should have been suspended for the tie, due to speculation over whether he had served a ban from his time at Rangers.
 The SFA later confirmed that he was eligible and had served the ban when he joined Liverpool in 2010.

 Hearts were led into the final by Gary Locke in his first game as the club's official manager, with Andy Webster captaining the side.
 Hearts went ahead early on through Ryan Stevenson, although their early dominance faltered with Esmaël Gonçalves equalising just before half time.
 Hearts were struck hard in the second half with Steven Thompson and Conor Newton scoring consecutively to make it 3–1, before Stevenson struck again to make it 3–2.
 The result meant the cup returned to Paisley for the first time.

-Fixtures

 Scottish Cup

 Hearts entered the Scottish Cup at the fourth round stage.
 The draw was conducted on 5 November and drew the cup holders against Edinburgh Derby rival Hibernian, a repeat of the 2012 Scottish Cup Final.
 The team crashed out the cup, courtesy of an 84th-minute goal from David Wotherspoon.
 The shot was heavily deflected off Hearts captain Marius Žaliūkas into the net.